UW-COSMOS/project-docs/presentations_reports/phase3/README.md

     - 4 December - v0.3.0 [release candidate](https://github.com/UW-COSMOS/Cosmos) - Includes new pipeline architecture, entity discovery, and semantic context for tables.
       - A few more tests + documentation needed before final release
     - 16 February 2021 - v0.4.0 - Includes retrieval API updates, new model weights.
-        - Deployment of `xdd-covid-19` run through v0.4.0 release candidate
+        - Deployment of updated `xdd-covid-19` run through v0.4.0 release candidate
             - "In-place" deployment, so no set names or route changes.
             - Object IDs retreivable from previous runs, but API only serves up latest results.
+    - 20 February - retraining of COSMOS visual model with additional annotations from documents in redefined xdd-covid-19 set.
     - 3 March 2021 - API updates deployed
         - API key requirement is enforceable via environment variable (on in our deployment)
         - Bring back extracted object bytes on `/document`